leanne-vu/Syncphony/README.md

      alt="Hey Arnold listening tom music" width="250" height="178">

 Syncphony is a JavaScript web application for musical lovers who want to discover new musical genres, track their exploration, and keep a journal of their favorites.
-The application includes a public API
+The application includes a public API.

 As an avid music lover, I wanted to build an application that would allow me to be more adventurous in my musical journey.
 Something I love doing is listening to random playlists on shuffle to find new tracks.
 This inspired me to bring this concept to musical genres, with a rating system for both genre and tracks for a more hands-on experience in discovery!